ryanduchin/music-video-collector/README.md

 //javascript ajax manually or make active record request and post with both ids

 *** How do I deal with nested routes in controller?
+-- got it working BUT doing this wrong. need to have it all go to user show page.

 O5 ** sorting feeds? -> need input on monday re: ordering in controller